Analysis: A matter of volume - threat from ascendant Chinese phones hangs over Apple

 But IDC expects the global smartphone market to grow only 2.4 percent on a compound basis to 1.6 billion units by 2022, indicating a saturated market in which the Cupertino, California-based firm will be fighting rivals for each customer.

 Xiaomi, in particular, is gaining fans rapidly.
-In India, where Apple has only a minor presence, Xiaomi has in some quarters beat Samsung Electronics Co Ltd (005930.KS) to become the country’s top phone seller and is also racing up the rankings in European markets where it is opening retail stores.
+In India, where Apple has only a minor presence, Xiaomi has in some quarters beat Samsung Electronics Co Ltd to become the country’s top phone seller and is also making headway into European markets like Spain, IDC said in a report.

+According to data from IDC, Xiaomi was the top smartphone seller in India in the first and second quarters of 2018, with 30.3 percent and 29.7 percent, respectively, of the market for smartphone units there.

-“This is the case where it’s much different in other parts of the world,” said Ryan Reith, program vice president for IDC’s mobile device tracking program.
+“This is the case where it’s much different in other parts of the world,” said Ryan Reith, program vice president for IDC’s mobile device tracking program, noting that most U.S. consumers are not familiar with Xiaomi, Oppo and Vivo phones.

-“Many of those brands don’t play (in the United States), but they’re playing in places where they never played before.”
+“Many of those brands don’t play (in the United States), but they’re playing in places where they never played before,” such as India and Europe, he said.

 In its latest earnings this month, Apple shocked investors with a lower-than-expected sales forecast for the holiday shopping quarter and with its announcement that it would stop reporting unit sales for its hardware products as has been customary for the last 20 years.